Jopgood/simple-rag-chatbot/README.md

 ## Extending the Knowledge Base

-To add your own company's knowledge to the chatbot:
+You can add content to the chatbot in two ways:

+### Option 1: Using seed.sql (Manual)

 1. Add content to the `supabase/seed.sql` file:
    ```sql